aws4embeddedlinux/meta-aws-ci/workshop/content/03_modules/02_build_images/_index.md

 ### Introduction

-In this module we use the AWS Cloud Development Kit (CDK), CDK Pipelines and the Yocto project to define and deploy a pipeline that hosts a self-updating application that constructs a Linux image that target a Raspberry Pi 4.
+In this module we use the AWS Cloud Development Kit (CDK), CDK Pipelines and the Yocto project to define and deploy a pipeline that hosts a self-updating application that constructs a Linux image compatible with a Raspberry Pi 4.

 Here is a high-level diagram of how the solution works and the services used:
 ![Solution Architecture](/images/02_build_images_solution_architecture.png)